suresh-kumara-gist/Decision-Journal/README.md

 and the journal loads.
 Every save goes to your KV namespace; nobody else has a KV namespace with the same binding, so there's no cross-user leakage to worry about.

+We don't have claude api key we aren't ai intelegence is not working.

+write now system is not as per hour requirement.

+Update fields .

+list all the tasks before doing it or after doing it.

+export to csv and paste it into ai and ai should give me any tools, how we can make others do it , or else how often we are doint it, automate it.... basically we trying to find ideas for saas/quick commerce kind of company.
+I don't want to do it anything.

 ## Notes & limits